FACTBOX-Possible scenarios as Italy's government faces collapse | Politics

 - Italy

-Prime Minister Mario Draghi's government is on the brink of collapse after the 5-Star Movement said it will not take part in a parliamentary confidence vote on a cost-of-living aid package on Thursday.
+Italy might need early elections to overcome a political impasse, government officials said on Friday, after Prime Minister Mario Draghi tendered his resignation in the wake of a mutiny by the 5-Star Movement, a coalition partner.
+President Sergio Mattarella rejected Draghi's resignation on Thursday and asked him to address parliament next week, probably on Wednesday, to see if he has a workable and cohesive majority.

-Here are possible scenarios after the Senate vote, which could unleash political chaos in the country.
-SAME PREMIER, SAME PARTNERS
+Here are possible scenarios over what may happen next: SAME PREMIER, SAME PARTNERS

-President Sergio Mattarella could ask Draghi to call a fresh confidence vote in parliament next week.
-If the 5-Star decides to return to government ranks, the national unity coalition would remain in place, albeit battered and bruised.
-Former premier and 5-Star leader Giuseppe Conte has left the door open for discussions with Draghi.
-However, 5-Star support is in steady decline and many party members are pushing for a complete cut with the government hoping to revive the party's flailing fortunes from opposition benches.
+Draghi has not lost a confidence vote and he still has a clear parliamentary majority, even without 5-Star.
+Moreover, the party has not said it wants to leave the government and its ministers have not resigned.
+So on paper Draghi could continue with a multi-party coalition.
+However, he seems to have no desire to carry on with the economy struggling, the war raging in Ukraine, and COVID-19 cases once more on the rise.

+He warned earlier this week he was not willing to accept policy "ultimatums" from the parties and he told the cabinet on Thursday the "pact of trust" between the ruling parties had been broken and his coalition of national unity "no longer exists".
 SAME PREMIER, FEWER PARTNERS

-Even if Draghi and the two parties change their mind, the operation would upset the government's internal equilibrium, since the coalition would be heavily skewed to the right, and demands from the remaining groups could trigger fresh turmoil.
+Even if Draghi and the League change their mind, the operation would upset the government's internal equilibrium, since the coalition would be heavily skewed to the right, and demands from the remaining groups could trigger fresh turmoil.
 EARLY ELECTIONS

-If Draghi resigns and refuses to head a new administration, the president could dissolve parliament and call early elections that would take place in late September or October.
-Draghi might stay on as a caretaker, or Mattarella could ask someone else to take charge for the remaining weeks of the legislature.
-However, Italy has not held an election in autumn since World War Two, with the final months of the year traditionally dedicated to drawing up the budget.
+However, the League and its ally Brothers of Italy, which leads in opinion polls, are calling for elections if Draghi goes, and Foreign Minister Luigi Di Maio, who left 5-Star last month, said on Friday there would be no alternative.
+NEW PREMIER

-In an effort to avoid early elections and financial turmoil, Mattarella could try to put together another unity administration calling in an institutional figure to lead a new coalition until elections, which are due in the first half of 2023.
+In an effort to avoid early elections and financial turmoil, Mattarella could try to put together another unity administration calling in an institutional figure to lead it until elections, which are due in the first half of 2023.
 However, it is hard to imagine the various components of Draghi's government rallying around a new figure.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)